Welcome and thank you for visiting

 • Submits the TDP to the Washington State Department of Transportation (WSDOT)

 Think of the TDP as a yearly check-in on our Long-Range Plan.
 The Long Range Plan lays out our vision for the future of transit over the coming decades.
-The TDP focuses on the midterm, providing a six-year plan for projects, service improvements, and incentives that move us toward that long-term vision.
-Updated annually, the TDP shows the progress we’re making and helps keep us on track.
+The TDP focuses on the midterm picture, providing a six-year plan for projects, service improvements, and initiatives that move us toward fulfilling that long-term vision.
+The TDP shows the progress we’re making and helps keep us on track year-to-year.

 Alongside the TDP, we also develop a biennial budget that guides our short-term operations and capital projects.
 Together, the Long Range Plan, TDP, and budget create a roadmap for where we’re going, how we plan to get there, and what we’re doing right now.